xuelinglow/tp/docs/UserGuide.md

 Welcome to **CLInic**, your digital assistant for managing patients and appointments!
 CLInic is a desktop app designed for clinic assistants, optimized for use via a Command Line Interface (CLI) while still offering the benefits of a Graphical User Interface (GUI). <br/> <br/>If you're familiar with digitalized software or have used a CLI before, you'll find CLInic intuitive.
 Don't worry if you're new to CLI; we'll guide you through every step.

+As part of our Beta Testing, we would greatly appreciate feedback from actual users.
+Help us improve CLInic together [**here**](https://forms.gle/RSBeinMHPMYXyYyGA)!

 <!-- * Table of Contents -->
 <page-nav-print />